Close

 Bajaj Do Brasil Comercio De Motocicletas Ltda

-To address the motorcycle market in Brazil, Bajaj Auto has set up a wholly owned subsidiary on 31 March 2022.
-The process to obtain necessary approvals for introduction of equity share capital and setting up operations in Brazil is currently underway.
+Brazil is an important market for motorcycles in Latin America.
+To address this, Bajaj Auto Ltd. has set up a wholly owned subsidiary on 31 March 2022 with a paid up equity share capital of BRL 30 million (H 48 crore).
+The subsidiary has just started operations after obtaining all necessary approvals.
 Full scale operations are likely to commence in the coming year.

 The financial statements of the subsidiary companies are also available on the Company's website on https://www.bajajauto.com/investors/financial-and-operational-performance